openactive/developer-documentation/data-model/types/action.md

 # Action

-This type is derived from [https://schema.org/Action](https://schema.org/Action).
+This type is derived from [https://schema.org/Action](https://schema.org/Action), which means that any of this type's properties within schema.org may also be used.

 ## **Fields**